StudentBlake/XCI-Explorer/README.md

 * Run `XCI-Explorer.exe`

 ## Special Thanks
-Addition of CARD2 and hash support provided by klks
+klks - CARD2, Hash Validation, bug fixes

 ## Disclaimer
 This is not my original work.
-I just decompiled the rogue executable floating around and made minor changes.
+I just decompiled the executable and made minor changes.

 I am NOT a developer and this has NOT been extensively tested!